MCT-master/mct-master.github.io/_posts/2024-05-05-thomaseo-KineMapper.md

 * Press cmd/ctrl+m in Ableton to see all mappable controls (shaded in blue).
 * Don’t make your space to big while calibrating, otherwise you might not be able to reach the edges.
 This is especially relevant for the roll axis as twisting the wrist can be a little uncomfortable.
-* If you can connect, double check the IP address or try changing the port number.
+* If you can't connect, double check the IP address or try changing the port number.
 * Open GyrOSC facing the direction you want to use the device.

 Happy motion controlling!